ppy/osu-wiki/wiki/Tournaments/OMIC/2022_4K/en.md

 ![O!MIC 4K 2022 Logo](img/logo.png)

-**osu!mania 4K Indonesia Cup 2022** (***O!MIC 4K 2022***) was an osu!mania 4K one-to-one tournament that is limited specifically to Indonesia, with double-elimination bracket system.
+The **osu!mania 4K Indonesia Cup 2022** (***O!MIC 4K 2022***) was a nationwide osu!mania 4K one-to-one tournament that was open exclusively to Indonesian players, with double-elimination bracket system.
 This tournament was the fifth iteration of the osu!mania 4K Indonesia Cup series.

 ## Tournament schedule